-We are a clinical-stage pharmaceutical company developing treatments for cannabis toxicity, such as unintentional cannabis poisoning, acute cannabinoid intoxication ("ACI"), and the broader landscape of acute cannabis-induced conditions.
-Our lead product candidate, selonabant (formerly ANEB-001), is intended to rapidly reverse the negative effects of cannabis toxicities and reduce time to recovery.
+We are a clinical-stage pharmaceutical company developing treatments for cannabis-induced toxicity, such as unintentional cannabis poisoning, acute cannabinoid intoxication ("ACI") in adults, and the broader landscape of acute cannabis-induced conditions.
+Our lead product candidate, selonabant (formerly ANEB-001), is intended to rapidly reverse the negative effects of cannabis-induced toxicity and reduce time to recovery.
 Unintentional cannabis poisoning primarily occurs in children.
-Pediatric patients accidentally exposed to cannabis are at risk of serious and life-threatening outcomes including Central Nervous System ("CNS") depression, respiratory depression, seizures, and coma.
+Pediatric patients exposed to cannabis are at risk of serious and life-threatening outcomes including Central Nervous System ("CNS") depression, respiratory depression, seizures, and coma.
 ACI in adults is characterized by signs and symptoms that may include anxiety, panic attacks, agitation, psychosis, and tachycardia.
-There is no approved medical treatment currently available to specifically treat ACI or unintentional cannabis poisoning or ACI, and we are not aware of any competing products that are further along in the development process than selonabant in reversing the effects of cannabinoids like delta-9-tetrahydrocannabinol, better known as THC, the principal psychoactive constituent of cannabis.
+There are no approved medical treatments currently available to specifically treat cannabis-induced toxicity, and we are not aware of any competing products that are further along in the development process than selonabant in reversing the effects of cannabinoids like delta-9-tetrahydrocannabinol, better known as THC, the principal psychoactive constituent of cannabis.

-Unintentional cannabis poisoning and ACI have become a widespread health issue in the United States, particularly in the increasing number of states that have legalized cannabis for medical and recreational use.
-Unintentional or excessive ingestion of THC via edible products such as candies and brownies, and intoxication from synthetic cannabinoids (also known as "synthetics," including "K2" or "spice"), are two potential causes of THC-related emergency room visits.
-Synthetic cannabinoids are analogous to fentanyl for opioids insofar as they are more potent at the cannabinoid receptor than their natural product congener THC.
+Cannabis-induced toxicity has become a widespread health issue in the United States, particularly in the increasing number of states that have legalized cannabis for medical and recreational use.
+Unintentional or excessive ingestion of THC via edible products such as gummies, candy, and brownies, is a major cause of THC-related emergency room visits.

 Hospital emergency rooms across the United States have seen a dramatic increase in patient visits with cannabis-related conditions.
 In 2014, there were an estimated 1.1 million cannabis-related emergency department patient visits, according to data published in "Trends and Characteristics of Cannabis-Associated Emergency Department Visits in the United States, 2006-2018," Drug Alcohol Depend.
 2022 Mar 1;232:109288. doi: 10.1016/j.drugalcdep.2022.109288.
 Epub 2022 Jan 10.
 PMID: 35033959; PMCID: PMC9885359) by Roehler DR, Hoots BE, Holland KM, Baldwin GT, and Vivolo-Kantor AM, which provided a national estimate analyzing data from The Nationwide Emergency Department Sample ("NEDS"), the largest database of U.S. hospital-owned emergency department visits.
 Based on our evaluation of a published analysis of the most recent NEDS data, we believe that the number of cannabis related emergency department visits grew to approximately 1.8 million patients in 2021.
-We believe the number of cannabis related emergency department visits poisoning and ACI will continue to increase substantially as more states pass laws legalizing cannabis for medical and recreational use.
-Given the consequences, there is an urgent need for a treatment to rapidly reverse the symptoms of unintentional cannabis poisoning and ACI.
+We believe the number of cannabis-related emergency department visits and health problems associated with unintentional cannabis poisoning and ACI will continue to increase substantially as more states pass laws legalizing cannabis for medical and recreational use.
+Given the consequences, there is an urgent need for a treatment to rapidly reverse the symptoms of cannabis-induced toxicity.